-(II) The impact of not adopting the IFRS approved by the FSC

-According to J.G.Z.S.Z.No.1080323028 of July 29, 2019, companies above public offering shall fully adopt the IFRS approved by the Commission from 2020 and effective in 2020.
+(II) The impact of not adopting the IFRS approved by the FSC According to J.G.Z.S.Z.No.1080323028 of July 29, 2019, companies above public offering shall fully adopt the IFRS approved by the Commission from 2020 and effective in 2020.
 Relevant newly issued, amended and revised standards and interpretations are listed as follows:

-Newly issued/amended/revised standards and interpretations Effective date of issuance by IAS IFRS 3 Definition of business January 1, 2020 Amendments to IFRS 9, IAS 39, and IFRS 7- Changes in interest rate indicators January 1, 2020 Amendments to IAS 1 and IAS 8 - Definition of Significant January 1, 2020
+of issuance by Newly issued/amended/revised standards and interpretations IAS IFRS 3 Definition of business January 1, 2020 Amendments to IFRS 9, IAS 39, and IFRS 7- Changes in interest rate indicators January 1, 2020 Amendments to IAS 1 and IAS 8 - Definition of Significant January 1, 2020

-The Company assesses that the application of the above newly approved IFRS will not have a significant impact on individual financial report.
+The merged Company's assessment of the application of the newly recognized IFRS will not have a significant impact on the consolidated financial report.